PrabhuLoganathan/Pytest-Selenium-Cars/README.md

-The test was a part of automatization test course.
+The test was a part of test automation course.
 The test uses Selenium WebDriver and PyTest and implements Singleton and PageObject patterns.

 Test scenario:
 1) Open main page http://cars.com